French Curriculum

 Curriculum

 The curriculum features exciting courses that connect language learning with rich cultural exploration.
-In Francophone African Cinema, students analyze how films from French-speaking Africa reflect historical narratives and identity.
-Exploring Paris: The City as Text takes students on a journey through the art, architecture, and literature of Paris, highlighting its enduring influence as a cultural capital.
-For those drawn to literary exploration, Love and Power in French Literature investigates themes of passion and authority in works ranging from the classics to contemporary stories.
-With these courses and the opportunity to study abroad in iconic locations like Paris or Senegal, Gettysburg’s French program offers students an education that is both transformative and consequential, equipping them with language skills and a global perspective that prepares them for a lifetime of meaningful impact.
+In French and Francophone Contemporary Cinema, students analyze how political and social issues centered around various forms of discrimination are conceptualized and addressed today.
+Law and Order: Famous French and Francophone Detectives takes students on a journey through the history of the police, famous serial killers, and the daily life of the criminal police.
+For those drawn to the rich gastronomy of France, Exploring French Foodways investigates the relationship between food and national identity in the French context and build students’ awareness of the role food plays in the construction and expression of individual and group identity.
+With these courses and the opportunity to study abroad, Gettysburg’s French program offers students an education that is both transformative and consequential, equipping them with language skills and a global perspective that prepares them for a lifetime of meaningful impact.

 French Major

 The French major at Gettysburg College offers students an immersive and intellectually rich experience in the language, literature, and cultures of the French-speaking world.
 Designed to develop advanced proficiency in French, the major also emphasizes critical thinking, analytical writing, and cultural literacy through a diverse and engaging curriculum.
 Students begin with foundational courses that strengthen their language skills before progressing to advanced seminars that explore topics such as contemporary France, Francophone literature and cinema, and the historical and cultural dynamics of the Francophone world.
-Courses like Francophone African Cinema, Exploring Paris: The City as Text, and Love and Power in French Literature encourage students to engage with global perspectives and examine the intersections of language, power, identity, and art.
+Courses like French and Francophone Contemporary Cinema, Law and Order: Famous French and Francophone Detectives, and Exploring French Foodways encourage students to engage with global perspectives and examine the intersections of language, power, identity, and art.

-A hallmark of the French major is the opportunity to study abroad in vibrant French-speaking locations such as Paris or Senegal, where students can further develop their linguistic fluency and cultural understanding.
-The major culminates in a capstone experience, allowing students to synthesize their learning through advanced research or seminar work.
+A hallmark of the French major is the study abroad semester, during which students can further develop their linguistic fluency and cultural understanding.
+The major culminates in a capstone experience, allowing students to synthesize their learning through a culmination project.
 Whether paired with international relations, political science, history, or the arts, the French major equips students with essential skills for careers in education, diplomacy, global business, law, and beyond.
 Rooted in a deep appreciation for the complexity of the Francophone world, the French major prepares students to become culturally aware, globally engaged citizens.

 Course Type Description